natnaelabay/nhc-scraper/Readme.md

  1. ```py
     python runner.py
     ```
-2. After copying the cookies from your browser paste it in the prompt from the above command
+2. After copying the cookies from your browser paste it in the prompt from the above command (in the network tab from one of the start_urls I have explained this in detail in the video)
 3. It will start scrapping and populating the database
-4. If you can use http://127.0.0.1/ to see the details
+4. If you can use http://127.0.0.1:8000/ to see the details using swagger or http://127.0.0.1:8000/admin using the dashboard